Miami basketball secures No. 3 seed in ACC Tournament

-Just two weeks ago, it was uncertain as to whether the Miami Hurricanes would even finish in the top half of the ACC standings.
+Just two weeks ago, it was uncertain whether the Miami Hurricanes would even finish in the top half of the ACC standings.
 Now, the team has officially earned a No. 3 seed and a double-bye in the ACC Tournament, which starts next Tuesday, March 6, in the Barclays Center in Brooklyn, New York.

 No. 11-seed Syracuse will face off against No. 14-seed Wake Forest at 7 p.m.
 March 6.
 The winner of that game will play No. 6 North Carolina the following night at 9 p.m.
 Then the winner of that matchup advances to play Miami in the quarterfinals at 9 p.m.
 Thursday, March 8.